-The majority of Public Health Solutions' expenditures are incurred for New York City funded programs and federally funded programs (representing approximately 86% and 88% of all expenditures in 2021 and 2020, respectively).
+The majority of Public Health Solutions' expenditures are incurred for New York City funded programs and federally funded programs (representing approximately 89% and 86% of all expenditures in 2022 and 2021, respectively).
 These expenditures present no liquidity risk for Public Health Solutions because New York City pre-funds expenditures made for its program purposes in advance, and because Public Health Solutions can draw down federally funded dollars as soon as expenditures are processed through accounts payable.
-In addition, foundations, which make up about 4% of Public Health Solutions' revenue, generally pay the full award amount at the time of award regardless of the period over which the expenditures will be made, again prefunding expenditures for the obligations that arise from these activities.
+In addition, foundations, which make up about 3% of Public Health Solutions' revenue, generally pay the full award amount at the time of award regardless of the period over which the expenditures will be made, again prefunding expenditures for the obligations that arise from these activities.

 Interim cash needs for non-City, federal, or foundation funded projects are managed via Public Health Solutions' vigilant receivables management, careful budgeting, and continuous cash management processes.
-In the event of any temporary, short-term deficiency, Public Health Solutions has access to a \$2.84 million and \$2.99 million internal cash reserve, certificates of deposit, and a revolving credit facility with Public Health Solutions' financial institution for the years ended December 31, 2021 and 2020, respectively.
+In the event of any temporary, short-term deficiency, Public Health Solutions has access to a \$2.84 million internal cash reserve, certificates of deposit, and a revolving credit facility with Public Health Solutions' financial institution for each of the years ended December 31, 2022 and 2021.

-In management's judgment, the pre-funding and advances along with its careful management of cash and other financing arrangements will enable Public Health Solutions to meet its working capital needs in 2022 and beyond.
+In management's judgment, the pre-funding and advances along with its careful management of cash and other financing arrangements will enable Public Health Solutions to meet its working capital needs in 2023 and beyond.